 VI.
 The Fall of Man

-God originally created Man in His own image, and free from sin (Genesis 2:7, 15-25; James 3:9); but, through the temptation from Satan, he transgressed the command of God, and fell from his original holiness and righteousness; whereby all mankind inherit a nature corrupt and completely opposed to God and His law, are under condemnation, and as soon as they are capable of moral action, become actual transgressors (Genesis 2:16-17; 3:1-19; John 3:36; Romans 3:23; 6:23; 1 Corinthians 2:14; Ephesians 2:1-3; 1 Timothy 2:13-14; 1 John 1:8), Jesus Christ being the only exception.
+We teach that God originally created Man in His own image, and free from sin (Genesis 2:7, 15-25; James 3:9); but, through the temptation from Satan, he transgressed the command of God, and fell from his original state of innocence; whereby all mankind inherit a nature corrupt and completely opposed to God and His law, are under condemnation, and as soon as they are capable of moral action, become actual transgressors of God's law (Genesis 2:16-17; 3:1-19; John 3:36; Romans 3:23; 6:23; 1 Corinthians 2:14; Ephesians 2:1-3; 1 Timothy 2:13-14; 1 John 1:8), Jesus Christ being the only exception who was without sin or a sin nature.

 We teach that justification before God is an act of God (Romans 8:33) by which He declares righteous those who, through faith in Christ, repent of their sins (Luke 13:3; Acts 2:38; 3:19; 11:18; Romans 2:4; 2 Corinthians 7:10; Isaiah 55:6-7) and confess Him as sovereign Lord (Romans 10:9-10; 1 Corinthians 12:3; 2 Corinthians 4:5; Philippians 2:11).
 This righteousness is apart from any virtue or work of man (Romans 3:20; 4:6) and involves the imputation of our sins to Christ (Colossians 2:14; 1 Peter 2:24) and the imputation of Christ’s righteousness to us (1 Corinthians 1:30; 2 Corinthians 5:21).
 By this means God is enabled to “be just and the justifier of the one who has faith in Jesus” (Romans 3:26).